 Fado in Bairro Alto

 Depending on how you’re fairing after your journey to Lisbon, spend the evening in the city’s hip and happening Bairro Alto district where you can enjoy traditional fado musical performances whilst sipping a drink.
-You’ll find many touristic venues offering fado (a traditional genre of romantic Portuguese music) but for the best experience, wander the neighbourhood seeking out a smaller, more intimate bar.
+You’ll find many touristic venues offering fado (a traditional genre of romantic Portuguese music) but for the best experience, wander the neighborhood seeking out a smaller, more intimate bar.
 If you’re too tired to do this on your first night in Lisbon, be sure to head back before you leave!

 5 days in Portugal: Day Two – Lisbon